christopher5106/christopher5106.github.io/_posts/2017-10-12-python-packages-and-their-managers-apt-yum-easy_install-pip-virtualenv-conda.markdown

       pip install -U pip setuptools

-    `pip` has become a better alternative to `easy_install` for installing Python packages.

     Note it is possible to specify the version to install:

       pip install numpy            # latest version
       pip install numpy==1.9.0     # specific version
       pip install 'numpy>=1.9.0'     # minimum version

-    Since Pip does not have a true depency resolution, you will need to define a requirement file to specify which package needs to be installed and install them:
+    Since `pip` does not have a true depency resolution, you will need to define a requirement file to specify which packages and versions needs to be installed and install them:

       pip install -r requirements.txt